Kappa Psi Pharmaceutical Fraternity, Inc. | Northwest Province

 Section 2.
 The Province Assembly shall consist of the Collegiate Chapters, Graduate Chapters, and the elected Province Officers.

 Section 7.
 Registration for Northwest Province Assemblies for the Province Officers shall be reimbursed from the Province budget at the early registration rate.
 Additionally, the Province Supervisor(s) shall be reimbursed for lodging while attending the Province Assembly.
 The stated reimbursement shall occur following the completion of the assigned meeting within 30 days.
-Should the Executive Committee determine there are not sufficient funds for the following reimbursements, they shall inform the Province 30 days prior to the start of the Province Assembly.
+Should the Executive Committee determine there are insufficient funds for the following reimbursements, they shall inform the Province thirty (30) days prior to the start of the Province Assembly.

 Section 9.
-The Province shall provide a forum in which the Grand Council Deputies (Chapter Counselors) may meet for the purpose of discussion and free exchange of ideas.
+The Province shall provide a forum in which the Grand Council Deputies may meet for the purpose of discussion and free exchange of ideas.